Bachelor of Arts (BA) in East Asian Language Studies

 BA Honours in Russian with Co-operative Education

-Students should begin their language studies by choosing a first half course at a level corresponding to their previous knowledge of the subject.
-Those with no previous instruction normally begin with Arabic Language and Muslim Cultures 202, Chinese 205, German 202, Japanese 205, or Russian 201.
+Students should begin their language studies by choosing a first course at a level corresponding to their previous knowledge of the subject.
+Those with no previous instruction normally begin with Arabic 202, Chinese 205, German 202, Japanese 205, or Russian 201.
 Those with German 30 or Russian 30 should enrol in German 331 or Russian 301 respectively.
 In cases of doubt, students should seek the advice of the Department and are generally encouraged to do so at all stages of the program of study.

 East Asian Studies is an interdisciplinary area that includes a BA in East Asian Studies and a Minor in East Asian Studies.
 These programs are designed for students with an interdisciplinary interest in East Asia.
 Career opportunities for graduates of this program exist in government departments, the diplomatic services or private corporations with business concerns in the area.